conduktor/conduktor-docs/docs/platform/configuration/user-authentication/SSO/ldap.md

       groups-attribute: "cn"                       # Group name entry (default: "cn")
 ```

-You can also use environment variables :
+You can also use environment variables:

 ```json
 CDK_SSO_LDAP_0_NAME="LDAP"